WHY HISTORIC PRESERVATION?

 Commission before the Building Department grants a permit.

-What are the benefits of listing on the County Register?
+What is the benefit of listing a County Landmark?

 - Property owners benefit directly when they take advantage of

 the state’s Property Tax Assessment Freeze or the Federal Income